 8. No Waiver.
 No failure or delay in exercising any right, power or privilege hereunder shall operate as a waiver thereof, nor shall any single or partial exercise thereof preclude any other or further exercise thereof or the exercise of any right power or privilege hereunder.

 9. Remedies, Jurisdiction, Arbitration and Governing Law.
 Money damages would not be a sufficient remedy for any breach of this Agreement by you or your Representatives, and the Protected Party shall be entitled to specific performance and injunctive relief as remedies upon proof of any such breach.
 Such remedies shall not be deemed to be the exclusive remedies for a breach of this Agreement by you or any of your Representatives but shall be in addition to all other remedies available at law or in equity to the Protected Party.
-You consent to personal jurisdiction in any action brought in any court, federal or state, within the State of Texas having subject matter jurisdiction arising under this Agreement.
+You consent to personal jurisdiction in any action brought in any court, federal or state, within the State of New York having subject matter jurisdiction arising under this Agreement.
 Protected Party shall have the right to apply to a court to enjoin any breach of this Agreement.
 Excepting the right of Protected Party to seek such relief, all claims and matters in question arising out of this Agreement or the relationship between the parties created by this Agreement whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The American Arbitration Association (“AAA”) shall administer the arbitration.
 There shall be three arbitrators.
 Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
 The two arbitrators so designated shall elect a third arbitrator.
 If either party falls to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
 It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.
-This Agreement shall be governed and construed in accordance with the laws of the State of Texas without regard to the principles of conflicts of laws thereof.
+This Agreement shall be governed and construed in accordance with the laws of the State of New York without regard to the principles of conflicts of laws thereof.

 Very truly yours,